Find Copies Of A Picture With Google Images Search

 As well as a list of pages that include matching images, the results include a link to ‘visually similar images’ – these are usually remarkably similar in theme, look and color to your original.

-A simple but effective add-on which adds a context-menu (right click) item for images to search Google for that image:
+A simple but effective add-on which adds a context-menu (right click) item for images to search Google for that image.
+Navigate to a web page that contains an image, right click on the image and select “Reverse Search on Google”.

 3. Chrome – Search by Image for Google

-Basically the same as Firefox ImageSearch above – it adds a context-menu (right click) item for images to search Google for that image.
+Basically the same as the Firefox extension above – it adds a context-menu (right click) item for images to search Google for that image.

 The search results page opens in a new tab and produces the same result as the Google Image Search ‘Paste URL’ option.